ianpetrarca/hen-model-aframe-component/README.md

-# hic et nunc API Guide
+# Use hic et nunc models in Aframe WebXR

 ### Build websites and Node.js scripts with [hic et nunc](hicetnunc.xyz/) data
 #### hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
 This Github repo is a guide for using Tezos APIs to build rich web experiences with [Hic et nunc](hicetnunc.xyz/) data.